 Csesznek was taken during the Dual Kingship by King Ferdinand I in 1527.
 The king gave it to Bakics Pál who owned it until his death, in 1537.
 Lord Török Bálint had it for a short time then the castle went to the chief captain of Eger, Csaby István in 1540.
 (Please, note that I use the Eastern name order for Hungarians where family names come first.)
 The Csabay-Wathay families owned it later on.
-It was when the Turks were attacking the Trans-Danubian lands in the mid-16th century.
+It was when the Ottomans were attacking the Trans-Danubian lands in the mid-16th century.

 Then, the captain of Csesznek was Wathay Lőrinc who died in 1573 in a tragic accident: he was a bit drunk and tried to fire a cannon loaded with old gunpowder.
 The artilleryman didn’t want to allow it but the captain grabbed the torch from his hand and ignited the cannon which exploded, killing both of them.

-The Turks took the castle in 1594 but it was retaken four years later.
-Csesznek was given to the Count Cseszneky family who opened its gates before the army of Prince Bocskay István in 1605.
+The Ottoman Turks took the castle in 1594 but it was retaken four years later.
+Csesznek was given to the Count Cseszneky family who opened its gates before the army of Prince Bocskai István in 1605.
 The castle was taken by force in 1619 by the generals of Prince Bethlen Gábor, called George Haller and Fekete Péter.
 You can read more about Prince Bocskai here: